Updated for 2023 – 2024. Now includes public health internships!

 Featured Internships And Volunteer Abroad Projects

 International Volunteer HQ (IVHQ) offers volunteer programs, internships, TEFL certifications, and adventure travel.
 It works with community organizations and NGOs in more than 40 countries, providing 200 affordable and safe projects worldwide.
-Founded in 2007, IVHQ is a trusted volunteer organization that has placed nearly 100,000 volunteers abroad.
+Founded in 2007, IVHQ is a trusted volunteer organization that has placed over 130,000 volunteers abroad.

 IVHQ also encourages professional development through its sister company, Intern Abroad HQ.
 With extremely affordable international internships, Intern Abroad HQ offers a growing portfolio of placements throughout Central America, South America, Asia, Africa, and Europe.
 Internships include a resume-boosting reflection program to build skills that are universally transferable across employment settings.
 Expand your horizons and start on your career path through global networking and cultural exchange!